Lead-Based Paint Program Manager

-Housing and Economic Development Department- Housing and Community Development Division – Lead Safe and Healthy Homes Program – Deadline Extended –
+Housing and Economic Development Department – Housing and Community Development Division – Lead Safe and Healthy Homes Program – Grant Funded Position

-Requirements: Bachelor’s degree and considerable experience in government-assisted housing programs, public health, and/or environmental management; or any other combination of experience, training, and education which provide the following skills and abilities: Good organizational and administrative skills.
-Demonstrated ability to work with an interdisciplinary team of professionals, property owners, contractors and the general public to reduce lead-based paint hazards in residential buildings.
+Requirements: Bachelor’s degree or equivalent experience in government-assisted housing programs, public health, construction management and/or environmental management; or any other combination of experience, training, and education which provide the following skills and abilities: Good organizational and administrative skills.
+Demonstrated ability to work with a team of professionals, property owners, contractors and the general public to reduce lead-based paint hazards in residential buildings.
 Knowledge and experience in managing complex programs, including technical and financial administration.
 Ability to collect, analyze and compile data, write project reports and effectively communicate with the Project Director, other staff, community groups and members of the public.
 Maine Class C driver’s license, personal vehicle available for work use and maintain a good driving record.
-Certification and license, as required by the Maine DEP, in lead inspections and abatement methodologies is highly beneficial for this position.
-Offers of employment are contingent upon the completion of a satisfactory criminal background check.
+Certification and license, as required by the Maine DEP, in lead inspections and abatement methodologies is required but may be attained post-hire with grant funds.
+Offers of employment are contingent upon completion of satisfactory criminal background check.

-Permanent, full-time employees receive a generous benefits package which includes 13 ½ paid holidays; employee health insurance; sick and vacation leave; optional life, dental, vision and income protection insurances; choice of retirement plans; and tuition reduction program with the University of Southern Maine.
-Part-time employees may receive a pro-rated benefits package which may include some, but not all, of the benefits listed above.
+Permanent employees receive a generous benefits package that includes paid holidays; employee health insurance; sick and vacation leave; optional life, dental, vision and income protection insurances; choice of retirement plans; and tuition reduction program with the University of Southern Maine and Thomas College.

 The City of Portland is strongly committed to diversity in its workforce.